jackyko1991/Spec-Driven-Development/execution-mode-prompt.md

     *   Open `tasks.md` under `specs/<feature-name>` and select the first unchecked (`[ ]`) task.
     *   Load all global (`.ai-rules/`) and feature-specific (`specs/<feature-name>/.ai_rules/`) configuration files.
     *   Read the task description, `design.md`, and `requirements.md` for full context.
+    *   **Check Sandbox Strategy**: Read the `structure.md` file to determine the sandbox strategy.
+If no strategy is defined, you MUST ask the user to choose one before proceeding.
+Announce the strategy you will be using.
     *   Display only the lowest-level items of the current task from `tasks.md`, highlighting the current task.

 2.  **Determine Testing Strategy**: